EitanBeCe/social-network/README.md

 7. Edit Comment Screen
 8. Add & Edit Post Screen

+What was used:

+- TS interfaces and types
+- React - useContext, useState, useEffect
+- Removed modals dependencies?
+- firebase?

 Marks for myself for curr work

 1. If deleting posts from modal - it's removing the wrong post, always the last.
 MAYBE context will help